 The primary mission objective is to demonstrate a newly developed communications subsystem in the UHF band and an experimental GNSS receiver.
 Furthermore, the satellites contain a multifunction optical attitude determination sensor and are equipped with corner cube reflectors on all sides for laser ranging from ground.

-The satellites will be launched at the end of 2017 or beginning of 2018 into a sun-synchronous orbit.
+The satellites will be launched at the beginning of 2018 into a sun-synchronous orbit.
 The four satellites fit together in a 1U CubeSat form factor space.

 |Type / Application:||Technology|